SC-900 Preparation Details

 Describe the benefits of Azure AD roles

-What is Azure role-based access control (RBAC)?
+Describe the benefits of Azure AD role-based access control

 Describe the Identity Protection & Governance Capabilities of Azure AD

-Describe what identity governance is
+Describe identity governance in Azure AD

 What is Azure AD Identity Governance?

-Describe what entitlement management and access reviews is
+Describe entitlement management and access reviews

 What is Azure AD entitlement management?